+As the IT security resource on the project, deliver detailed security requirements and controls as input into the project and liaise with project stakeholders during the requirements gathering, high level design, low level design work phases.

-Design and implement secure authentication and authorization solutions for the customer portal (e.g., MFA, SSO, password policies).
+Work with IT Architecture to input and consult on the security solution design to capture secure authentication and authorization solutions for the customer portal (e.g., MFA, SSO, password policies) and other required security application controls

 Ensure all access to customer accounts and documents is protected through robust identity and access management controls.

+Ensure secure handling of sensitive customer data within the portal, especially for document access, download, amendment and storage

-Perform threat modelling and risk assessments focused on authentication flows and session management.
+Perform threat modelling and risk assessments focused on authentication flows and secure session management.

 Enforce secure coding practices and review implementations related to identity services.

-Customer Data Protection

-Ensure secure handling of sensitive customer data within the portal, especially for document access, download, and amendment.

-Implement safeguards such as encryption, secure session handling, and monitoring of suspicious activities.
+Carry out security assurance testing to validate that all security controls in scope have been applied and implemented as per the signed off requirements and design.